Patrick Nielsen Hayden

 Patrick James Nielsen Hayden (born Patrick James Hayden January 2, 1959), is an American science fiction editor, fan, fanzine publisher, essayist, reviewer, anthologist, teacher and blogger.
 He is a World Fantasy Award and Hugo Award winner (with nine nominations for the latter award), and is an editor and the Manager of Science Fiction at Tor Books.

-Life & Career
+Life and career

 Born in Lansing, Michigan, he was first active in science fiction fandom while living in Toronto in the early 1970s.
 He continued in Seattle, before moving to the New York area in the 1980s to work professionally in publishing.
 After moving to New York, he worked at Literary Guild as an editorial assistant, then at Chelsea House as an associate editor.
 He changed his last name to "Nielsen Hayden" on his marriage to Teresa Nielsen (now Teresa Nielsen Hayden) in 1979.
 He joined Tor Books in the mid-1980s as an assistant and has worked there ever since.